caam37830-fall-2022/homework-6-template/README.md

-# Homework 5 - Linear Models
+# Homework 6 - Dimension Reduction and Fast Exponential Transform

 In this homework, you will find the questions in [answers.ipynb](answers.ipynb).
 This is convenient for displaying math equations.
 You can use [answers.ipynb](answers.ipynb) for written answers and running simulations/displaying plots.